Before you start as a blogger, you’ve got to have a domain name and web hosting. But what are they? How they work?

 Web hosting and domain name both work differently.
 By now you should have concluded that a domain alone can not be used to create a website, however, a hosting provider can still allow you to create a website which can be accessed via the servers IP.

 I hope this guide has helped you in understanding the domain name and hosting clearly.
 You would also like to read my guide on how to start a blog, step by step.

-Share this post on your favourite social media and share your questions, views, and thoughts with me via comment section below.
+Share this post on your favourite social media and share your questions, views, and thoughts with me via the comment section below.